adarsh-hiremath/chat_protocol/README.md

 Next, in server.py, replace ip = "10.250.129.194" with the IP address you obtained in the above step.
 Set the port number to port = 50051 (or any consistent number you want).
 Do the same for client.py as well.

+Finally, turn off your Firewall so that your machine can accept incoming network connections.

 ## How to Use

+First, run server.py on the machine you wnat to host your server on.
+Then, run client.py on all the machines you want to be clients.

+Congratulations!
+You've now established a connection between your client and server.
+You can begin making commands by using the following usage.

 | Syntax | Description |
 | --- | ----------- |